pierre-vigier/Perl6-Math-Matrix/README.md

 Operators
 =========

-    The Module overloads a range of well and less known ops.
+    The Module overloads a range of well and less known ops. +, -, * are commutative.

     my $a   = +$matrix               # Num context, amount of cells (rows * columns) my $b   = ?$matrix               # Bool context, True if any cell has a none zero value